Probability of a Real Estate Market Crash: Low

 Key Emotional Drivers of a Potential Crash

-Let’s get right to the main drivers:
+Let’s get right to emotional drivers of a downturn:

 - American consumer sentiment is down and en masse, buyers give up on considering a purchase